about credit scores

 The FICO scoring models range from 300 to 850.
 The vast majority of people will have scores between 600 and 800.
-A score of 720 or higher will get you the most favorable interest rates on a mortgage, according to data from Fair Isaac Corp., a California-based company that developed the first credit score as well as the FICO score.
+A score of 720 or higher tends to get competitive interest rates on a mortgage, according to data from Fair Isaac Corp., a California-based company that developed the first credit score as well as the FICO score.

 Currently, each of the three major credit bureaus uses their own version of the FICO scoring model — Equifax uses the BEACON model, Experian uses the Experian/Fair Isaac Risk Model and TransUnion uses the EMPIRICA model.
 The three models can come up with varying scores because they use different algorithms.
 (Variance can also occur because of differences in data contained in the source data from each credit bureau.)

 That could change, depending on whether a new credit-scoring model catches on.
 It’s called the VantageScore.
 Equifax, Experian and TransUnion collaborated on its development and will all use the same algorithm to compute the score.
 Its scoring range runs from 501 to 990 with a corresponding letter grade from A to F. So, a score of 501 to 600 would receive an F, while a score of 901 to 990 would receive an A. Just like in school, A is the best grade you can get.

 What’s the Big Deal?